pnbruckner/ha-google-maps/README.md

 ## Removing Legacy Trackers

-If/when any "legacy" trackers are no longer desired, they can be removed from the system by:
+"Legacy" trackers should be removed from the system by:

 1. Removing associated YAML configuration entry or entries.
-2. Removing associated entries in `known_devices.yaml`.
+2. Removing associated entries in [`known_devices.yaml`](https://www.home-assistant.io/integrations/device_tracker#known_devicesyaml).
 If that would make the file empty, then the file can simply be deleted instead.
 3. Restarting Home Assistant.